On the geometry of positive cones in finitely generated groups: Abstract

 \section{Abstract}

 { We study the geometry of positive cones of left-invariant total orders (left-order, for short) in finitely generated groups.
 We introduce the {\em Hucha property} and the {\em Prieto property} for left-orderable groups.
-The first one means that in any left-order the corresponding positive cone is not coarsely connected, and the second one that in any left-order the corresponding positive cone is coarsely connected.
+We say that a group has the Hucha property if in any left-order the corresponding positive cone is not coarsely connected, and the Prieto property if in any left-order the corresponding positive cone is coarsely connected.
 We show that all left-orderable free products have the Hucha property, and that the Hucha property is stable under certain free products with amalgamatation over Prieto subgroups.
 As an application we show that non-abelian limit groups in the sense of Z. Sela (e.g. free groups, fundamental group of hyperbolic surfaces, doubles of free groups and others) and non-abelian finitely generated subgroups of free $\mathbb{Q}$-groups in the sense of G. Baumslag have the Hucha property.
-In particular, this implies that these groups have empty BNS-invariant $\Sigma^1$ and that they don't have finitely generated positive cones. }
+In particular, this implies that these groups have empty BNS-invariant $\Sigma^1$ and that they do not have finitely generated positive cones. }

 \vsp\vsp

 {\bf MSC 2010 classification}: 20F60, 20E08, 20F67.